jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 fritz2 again uses `Lens`es to describe the relationship between an entity and its child-entities and properties.

+A `Lens` is basically a way to describe the relation between an outer and inner entity in a structure.
+It focuses on the inner entity from the viewpoint of the outer entity, which is how it got its name.
+Lenses are especially useful when using immutable data-types like fritz2 does.

+A `Lens` needs to handle the following:

+* Getting the value of the inner entity from a given instance of the outer entity
+* Creating a new instance of the outer entity (immutable!) as a copy of a given one with a different value only for the inner entity

 In fritz2, a `Lens` is defined by the following interface:
 ```kotlin